Kyyross/SAW/README.md

 # SAW
-v.0.0.7
+v.0.2.1

 to Do:

--to implement notification when app is opened.
 -make a view for the state.
 -(optional)implement firebase(database), so fix operations restful.

 Done:

--update operations restful in according with api.txt (DONE) -to implement log in forced when try to access the apps.
+-to implement notification when app is opened.
+(DONE) -update operations restful in according with api.txt (DONE) -to implement log in forced when try to access the apps.
 (DONE) -to implement Sign-out.
 (DONE)